 " Dead bodies which were in the train were sent to India with the remarks " Tofa a Hindustan to Pt.
 Nehru and Mahatama Gandhi Ko " ----- When RSS volunteers came to our rescue they gave us food and clothes.
 As this is not the right place to write in detail , I shall publish at other place and attach link to this.

 So I preach again that let us love human beings.
 Let us forget religion, caste, national boundaries, colour or sex.
-Let us live togeather.
+Let us live together.
 Let us live and let others live.

-I agree we can not achieve all this due to ego, greed, jealousy, hatred, pride.
-How can these emotions be utilized for success?
-Scientists should find methods to remove such DNA or RNA for peace in the society.
+I agree we can not achieve all this due to ego, greed, jealousy, hatred, and pride.
+How can these emotions be utilized for the unity of humanity?
+Scientists should find methods to remove such DNA or RNA to maintain peace in the society.

 Facts from History - Received by mail from a friend.